pomanysochka/pomanysochka.github.io/index.md

 <h1>Privacy Policy</h1>

-<p>PomanysochkaCompany ("developers") built the English Words For Kids app as an Ad Supported app.
+<p>Developers built the English Words For Kids app as an Ad Supported app.
 This app
 is provided by at no cost.</p>

 <p>This privacy policy is used to inform you regarding policies with the collection, use, and